Eddie Albert: 1933–1949: Early roles and military

-Saturday Night Revue

-Beginning June 12, 1954, Albert was host of Saturday Night Revue, which replaced Your Show of Shows on NBC.
-The 9:00–10:30 pm (Eastern Time) program also featured Ben Blue and Alan Young and the Sauter-Finegan Orchestra.

-Guest appearances
+In 1960, Albert replaced Robert Preston in the lead role of Professor Harold Hill, in the Broadway production of The Music Man.
+Albert also performed in regional theater.
+He created the title role of Marc Blitzstein's Reuben, Reuben in 1955 in Boston.
+He performed at The Muny Theater in St. Louis, Missouri, reprising the Harold Hill role in The Music Man in 1966 and playing Alfred P. Doolittle in My Fair Lady in 1968.
 In 1962, Albert appeared as Cal Kroeger on the TV Western The Virginian in the episode titled "Impasse".
 In 1964, Albert guest-starred in "Cry of Silence", an episode of the science-fiction television series The Outer Limits.
 Albert played Andy Thorne, who along with his wife Karen (played by June Havoc), had decided to leave the city and buy a farm (a recurring theme in Albert's career).
 They find themselves lost and in the middle of a deserted valley, where they come under attack by a series of tumbleweeds, frogs, and rocks.
-Also in 1964, he guest-starred as a government agent in the pilot episode of Voyage to the Bottom of the Sea entitled "Eleven Days to Zero".
+Also in 1964, he guest-starred as a government agent in the pilot episode of Voyage to the Bottom of the Sea titled "Eleven Days to Zero".
 Albert appeared as Taylor Dickson, a western photographer in season seven, episode 11 as “The Photographer” in Rawhide, alongside Clint Eastwood (Rowdy Yates) aired December 11, 1964.

 Albert was cast as Charlie O'Rourke in the 1964 episode "Visions of Sugar Plums" of the NBC education drama series, Mr. Novak, starring James Franciscus.
 Bobby Diamond, formerly of the Fury series, also appeared in this episode.

-Green Acres

-In 1965, Albert was approached by producer Paul Henning to star in a new sitcom for CBS called Green Acres.
+In 1965, Albert was approached by producer Paul Henning to star in a sitcom for CBS titled Green Acres.
 His character, Oliver Wendell Douglas, was a lawyer who left the city to enjoy a simple life as a gentleman farmer.
-Co-starring on the show was Eva Gabor as his urbanite, spoiled wife, Lisa.
+Co-starring on the show was Eva Gabor as his wife Lisa.
 The show was an immediate hit, achieving fifth place in the ratings in its first season.
 The series lasted six seasons with 170 episodes.
 In 1968, Albert was a guest on The Carol Burnett Show episode six.
 He played Harvey Korman's boss in an episode of "Carol and Sis", and sang.